Maryamabdulle/Skyline-Car-Rental-Web-Application-/Readme.md

 - Users have access to either pay now or pay later options when booking a car
 - Users can Contact me directly by sending a message from the contact me page
 - Users can visit the About us page to get more information about Skyline Car Rental

-#### 3.0 (Future iterations):
-- Create user authentication so users can retrieve forgotten passwords and create new passwords
-- Adding an admin page so I can add more cars and more locations easily on the admin side
-- Add functionality that lets users book directly with other rental car companies through Skyline Car Rental

 ## <a name= "features"></a>Features 🌼